-Negotiate Credit Rating When Settling Your Debts with Collection Agencies
+Negotiate Credit Rating When Settling Debt with Collection Agency

 Note: This page addresses debts that are with a COLLECTION AGENCY.
-For debts still with ORIGINAL CREDITORS, go here.
+Here is the article addressing debts still with ORIGINAL CREDITORS.

 When dealing with a collection agency, always insist on complete removal of a listing from a collection agency.
 Having a "paid as agreed" notation on a collection account will not help you.
 No matter what the rating, every collection account is a negative mark.
 It's no skin off their nose to delete the listing.